Spore Druid - Summoner Build - 20+ Summons - Baldur's Gate 3 (BG3)

 - Act 1 - Auntie Ethel Hair - you will want to get +1 Wisdom if you pick this choice.

-- Feat - Ability Improvement - +2 Wisdom
+- Feat- Ability Improvement - +2 Wisdom.

 - Act 3 - Mirror of Loss - pick +2 Wisdom.

-Potions, Elixirs and Consumables
+Potions, Elixirs and other Consumables

 Let's take a look at what consumables you can use to further empower the build.